TSTC-Flippin/Final-Project-21xx_StudentTemplate/README.md

 https://docs.github.com/en/github/building-a-strong-community/adding-a-license-to-a-repository)

-The three major licenses used are (Choose one):
+**[For the Final Project course, we will use the GNU General Public License v3.0]** The three major licenses used are:

 Apache License v2.0